 For this reason, I think that this word “forgiveness” can become confusing for children if it is not taught properly, since it can be taken more as a way to cancel the mistakes or as a means of releasing the guilt of what they have done.
 My son does it all the time and even smiles because he knows I will accept his apologize

 Seeing this situation, I consulted with a psychologist who told me that it was necessary to change his way of asking for apologize, since my son was only doing it mechanically and he was not aware that he had made a mistake.
 It was used to be normal for him to repeat the same fault many times; because, he knew that by saying sorry he would get rid of the reprimand.

-Within his advice I really liked something he told me and it was that the proper way to conduct him it was that of reflection, to motivate him to question of what he had been doing and express in a simple way what he considered he did wrong.
+Among his advices I really liked something he told me and it was that the proper way to conduct him it was that of reflection, to motivate him to question of what he had been doing and express in a simple way what he considered he did wrong.
 But, the most important thing he mentioned was that the word “sorry” should be changed by ” I ACKNOWLEDGE” or I was wrong, since these words had an effect on the conscious state of child´s brain, motivating him to change.

 Something that the psychologist also mentioned was the importance of “dragging” our children by example since as human beings we also make mistakes.
 We make mistakes and many times parents believe that we lose authority over our children if we accept the mistake.
-But, this is just a bad example for them that leads them to learn about pride and justification in the face of what is wrong.
+But, this is just a bad example for them that leads them to learn about pride and justification in face of what is wrong.